sujensen/python-practice/README.md

 - `linked_list = 3 4 5 2 6 1 9`
 - `positions = 2 5`
 - `output = 3 4 1 2 6 5 9`

+### 2.  `udacity/dataStructuresAndAlgorithms/dataStructures/stacksAndQueues`

+**2.1.
+Implement-a-stack-using-an-array.ipynb**<br>
+Basic stack class with a python list like a Pringle's can.